yeslogic/prince-docs/docs/javascript.md

     Prince.convertToFile(JSON, OutputFileName, ...optional extra job resources)
     Prince.convertToBuffer(JSON, ...optional extra job resources)
 ```

+The [`Prince.addEventListener`](js-support.md#window.Prince.addEventListener) method or the [`Prince.oncomplete`](js-support.md#window.Prince.oncomplete) property can be called to listen to the `complete` event on the Prince object, which is fired when all layout is finished (and after the last repeated layout, if this was requested), just before the PDF is generated, so that it can cancel the PDF output by triggering a fail-safe if necessary, or log information about the PDF like the page count.

 The [`Prince.addScriptFunc`](js-support.md#window.Prince.addScriptFunc) method takes two arguments: the string name that will be exposed to CSS, and the function itself.
 See [Script Functions](gen-content.md#script-functions) for an example.

 [`Prince.trackBoxes`](js-support.md#window.Prince.trackBoxes) is a bool that will enable the box tracking API if set to true, so that it can be used later in the `complete` event.
 See [The Box Tracking API](javascript.md#the-box-tracking-api).